Well, I’m pregnant again!

 We never used our wipe warmer because it was a pain to refill and I was scared of it starting a fire.
 There were cute outfits and baby shoes that never got worn.
-We even have one of those fancy Mamaroo baby swings and Aiden hated it!
+We even have one of those fancy Mamaroo baby swings and my son hated it!

 If I had to calculate the total money spent on things that we never used or worn, I would probably have a meltdown.
 I hate wasting money!

-This time around, we are basically reusing everything we bought or were given for Aiden.
+This time around, we are basically reusing everything we bought or were given for to us.
 I’ve gotten rid of things that I know we won’t use.